Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework

-Of particular relevance here is the 2009 article of Chen, Holst, and Xu~\cite{CHX}, where convergence and optimality of an adaptive mixed finite element method for the Poisson equation on simply connected polygonal domains in two dimensions was established.
-The main difficulty for mixed finite element methods is the lack of minimization principle, and thus the failure of orthogonality.
-A quasi-orthogonality property is proved on the $\| \sigma - \sigma_h \|_{L^2}$ error in~\cite{CHX} using the fact that the error is orthogonal to the divergence free subspace, while the part of the error that is not divergence free was bounded by the data oscillation using a discrete stability result.
-This discrete stability result was then also used to get a localized discrete upper bound, which was the key to giving a proof of optimality of the resulting adaptive method.
-A key technical tool was the use of the error indicator developed by Alonso in~\cite{AA}.
-In this paper, we will generalize the approach taken in~\cite{CHX} by analyzing the $\| \sigma - \sigma_h \|_{L^2 \Lambda^{k-1}( \Omega ) }$ error in the FEEC framework, which will allow us extend the convergence and complexity results for simply connected domains in two dimensions in~\cite{CHX} to domains of arbitrary topology and spatial dimension.
-In FEEC terminology, the methods considered in~\cite{CHX} are equivalent to those for solving the Hodge-Laplace problem when $k=n=2$.
-As described in more detail in Section~\ref{sec:prelim} below, Hodge-Laplace problems on the complex $H \Lambda^k(\Omega)$, $k = n$ are a subset of the more general $\mathfrak{B}$-Hodge-Laplace problem.
-Our main result will apply to the $k=n$ case for arbitrary $n$ and domains which are not necessarily simply connected.
-However, a number of our supporting results also hold for the more general $\mathfrak{B}$-Hodge-Laplace problem ($k \ne n$).
-For each result, we will indicate whether it holds for all $\mathfrak{B}$-Hodge-Laplace problems, or just the case $k = n$.
+Of particular relevance here is the 2009 article of Chen, Holst, and Xu~\cite{CHX}, where convergence and optimality of an adaptive mixed finite element method (AMFEM) using Raviart--Thomas (RT) \cite{RT} or Brezzi--Douglas--Marini (BDM) \cite{BDM} elements for Poisson's equation on simply connected polygons in $\mathbb{R}^2$ was established.
+The main difficulty for convergence analysis of AMFEM is the lack of minimization principle, and thus the failure of orthogonality.
+A main contribution of \cite{CHX} is a quasi-orthogonality result on the error $\| \sigma - \sigma_h \|$.
+The proof is based on the fact that the error is orthogonal to the divergence free subspace, while the part of the error that is not divergence free was bounded by the data oscillation using a discrete stability result.
+We also mention that Becker and Mao \cite{BM} developed a convergent AMFEM with optimal comlexity using the lowest-order RT finite element in $\mathbb{R}^2$.
+They used a multigrid inexact solver in the \textsf{SOLVE} module, which is another direction of interest.